bedita/docs/source/endpoints/signup.rst

 Of course users can be created using :doc:`users` endpoint, but with ``/signup`` you may allow autonomous user registration.

 Signup works in two steps:
- * signup request: a new user is created, but not activated or verified - therefore she may or may not perform some actions in your application
+ * signup request: a new user is created, but not activated or verified - therefore the new user may or may not perform some actions in your application
  * signup activation: through a UUID hash actual activation and verification of user's email is done